 A financial liability (in whole or in part) is derecognised when the Company or Group has extinguished its contractual obligations, it expires or is cancelled.
-Any gain or loss on derecognition is taken to the statement of comprehensive income.
+Any gain or loss on derecognition is taken to profit or loss in the statement of comprehensive income.